Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 ## Custom policies

+Custom policies and policy sets enable an organization to expand their governance in Azure.
+Prior to creating any custom policies, we recommend searching for a suitable built-in policy through [Azure Policy Definitions](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Definitions).
+You can create custom policy sets that contain built-in and custom policies.

 ### **New custom policy definition**

-> We recommend custom policies are organized into a custom policy sets and assigned as a unit.
+> We recommend organizing the custom policies into a custom policy sets and assigned as a unit.
 This approach will reduce the management overhead and complexity in the future.
-You may have as many custom policy sets as required.
+You can have as many custom policy sets as required.

 **Steps**